custom-components/youtube/README.md

 **platform (Required)** | string | The platform name.
 **channel_id (Required)** | string | The Channel ID of the Youtube channel.

+## State and Attributes

+### State

+* The name of the most recent video

+### Attributes

+* url: URL of the most recent video
+* published: The time and date the video was published
+* stream: If the video was streamed live
+* live: If the video is live now

 ***

 [exampleimg]: example.png